 The 8 members all took the leadership of the club upon themselves- a great sign of things to come!

-Congratulations to Nathaniel in Y6, who triumphed with a first-place finish in this morning's NATIONAL British Athletics U-11 Cross Country race.
+Congratulations to a member of our Y6 class, who triumphed with a first-place finish in this morning's NATIONAL British Athletics U-11 Cross Country race.
 Competing against a field of over 100 runners from across the country, he came through a true test with flying colours!

-Congratulations Nathaniel- we're all VERY proud of your superb achievement and commitment to your sport.
+Congratulations - we're all VERY proud of your superb achievement and commitment to your sport.
 A true example of hard-work and resilience paying off.